 This criterion covers administration, planning, and evaluation.
 Panelists will consider the following application responses:

 - Evaluation Plan;

 - Operating Budget; and

 - Proposal Budget.

-Panelists will also consider applicant's reporting history and compliance status as of the panel meeting (see noncompliance).
+Panelists will also consider applicant's reporting history and compliance status as of the panel meeting (see Noncompliance).
+Scoring